Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap: Discussion and Outlook

 Our work opens numerous perspectives for a better experimental understanding of the pseudogap phase in the Fermi-Hubbard model, with our main conclusions going in favour of a strong relation between spin correlations and the pseudogap.
 It was also suggested \cite{emery:1995, mishra:2014} that the pseudogap phase, in analogy to the pseudogap in the context of the BEC-BCS crossover of strongly-correlated Fermi gases, corresponds to the emergence of preformed pairs as a precursor to a superconducting state.
 Future studies beyond the scope of this work include the exploration of pairing among dopants, especially in the regime of extended polaronic tails (\figref{fig:fig4}), where significant dopant-spin correlations are measured at distances comparable to the mean distance between dopants $|\delta|^{-1/2}$.
-The emergence of hidden order has also been proposed as a characteristic of the pseudogap \cite{varma:1999,fauque:2006,chakravarty:2001,schlomer:2024a}, and could be explored using high-order correlation functions.
+The emergence of hidden order has also been proposed as a characteristic of the pseudogap \cite{varma:1999,fauque:2006,chakravarty:2001,schlomer:2025}, and could be explored using high-order correlation functions, which by nature reveal correlations beyond the two-point (Gaussian) level.
 At lower temperatures, one furthermore expects the emergence of a charge density wave (stripes), also associated with a shift of the peak in the spin structure factor away from $(\pi,\pi)$.
-Such signatures were not observed in our experimental data and likely requires reaching colder temperatures.
-This would also allow to probe the possible connection of the pseudogap with the softening of the charge response associated with a maximum of the compressibility (Widom line~\cite{sordi:2012}).
+Such signatures were not observed in our experimental data and likely require reaching colder temperatures.
+This would also allow one to probe the possible connection of the pseudogap with the softening of the charge response associated with a maximum of the compressibility (Widom line~\cite{sordi:2012}).